aakazakov/online-store-back/README.md

 # online-store-back
-Backend part of the online store
+Backend part of an online store